 Want to Do a Larger Version of this Laptop Skin?

 Not the right size vinyl decal for you?
 YOU CAN do a larger print if you don’t go through Cricut’s Print then Cut to do it.

 Just save your design as a cut file and then print on your home printer.
 When it’s time to cut your designs, align your cut images with your printed image.
 This allows you to cut as large as 11.5″ x 11.5″.

 Click on the Text icon in the side toolbar.
 This opens up the Text Panel.
 Type in the text you’d like and then position it as desired on the mat.
 Change the fonts/size as desired.

 Note: I like to do one word at a time so that I have the option to change up the size/font/ kerning for each word individually.
 These are options in the top text panel.
-If you are using a cursive font you can ungroup the letters and move them together, then Weld them together if you were doing a cut.
-For print then cut it won’t really matter as we Flatten the design.
+If you use a cursive font, you can ungroup the letters and move them together, then Weld them together if you were doing a cut.
+It won’t matter for print then cut as we Flatten the design.

 Step Five: Print It

 On your screen, you’ll see a print box- toggle off bleed.
 Then, if you want to use your printer’s dialog box, toggle on System Dialog*.
 Hit Print.